U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Related Work

-Detection ConvNet (DECO~\cite{deco}) designs the ConvNet encoder-decoder architecture for object detection and utilizes the same prediction loss as in DETR, which uses bipartite matching to find paired predicted and ground truth objects.
+Recently, a ConvNet-based end-to-end object detection framework named DECO~\cite{deco} has been proposed.
+DECO is composed of a convolutional encoder-decoder architecture, rather than a sophisticated transformer architecture, which performs the interaction between object queries and image features via convolutional self-interaction module (SIM) and cross-interaction module (CIM) in decoder layers.
+Detection ConvNet (DECO) designs the ConvNet encoder-decoder architecture for object detection and utilizes the same prediction loss as in DETR, which uses bipartite matching to find paired predicted and ground truth objects.
 The DECO encoder is built upon ConvNeXt blocks.
 Due to the permutation-variant property of ConvNet architecture, its encoder layers could get rid of any positional embedding.
 Similarly to DETR, the DECO decoder is stacked with two modules in each layer: a self-interaction module (SIM) and a cross-interaction module (CIM) based on ConvNets.
 The SIM is stacked with a \(9 \times 9\) large kernel depth-wise convolution and \(1 \times 1\) convolutions to perform long-range perceptual feature extraction for object queries.
 Given \(N\) object queries \(\bm{q} \in \mathbb{R}^{N \times d}\) (belonging to the content query, where \(d\) is the embedding dimension), DECO reshapes the queries to \(\mathbb{R}^{d \times h_{q} \times w_{q}}\) and feeds them into convolutional layers.
 While \(N=h_{q} \times w_{q}\) indicates that the setting of the \(N\) value is limited.
 In addition, DECO appends positional queries in the SIM part, which are processed in the same way as content queries, and both its content and positional queries are learnable.
 The image feature embeddings (\(\bm{x}_{e} \in \mathbb{R}^{d \times h \times w}\)) from the encoder output and the object query embeddings (\(\bm{q} \in \mathbb{R}^{d \times h_{q} \times w_{q}}\)) produced from the SIM are interacted with by the CIM.
 The object queries \(\bm{q}\) are upsampled first to obtain \(\hat{\bm{q}} \in \mathbb{R}^{d \times h \times w}\) so that it has the same size as the image feature \(\bm{x}_{e}\).
 Then the upsampled object queries and the image feature embeddings are fused using add operations, followed by a \(9 \times 9\) large kernel depth-wise convolution to allow the object queries to capture the spatial information from the image feature.
 After some residual connection and feed-forward network (FFN) operations, an adaptive max-pooling layer is utilized to downsample the object queries back to the size of \(\mathbb{R}^{d \times h_{q} \times w_{q}}\), which are further processed by the following decoder layers.
-In this work, we will further explore the compatibility of DECO with more advanced techniques in DETR variants and improve its generalization against underwater color cast noise, the framework of our proposed U-DECN is shown in \cref{fig:u_decn}.
+It improves the running speed and deployment efficiency of the end-to-end object detector, but it still has some issues to solve, like DETR.